Tutorial 1: First steps

 # corpus_name = 'tutorial'

-Then run following lines of code to import corpus data into pgdb.
-For any given corpora, these commands only need to be run once: corpora are preserved in pgdb after import.
+Then run following lines of code to import corpus data into the PolyglotDB database.
+For any given corpus, these commands only need to be run once: corpora are preserved in the database after import.

 parser = pgio.inspect_mfa(corpus_root)